Auguste de Laissardière

 Auguste de Laissardière (15 April 1881 – 21 June 1964) was a French equestrian and cavalry officer.
 He competed in the team jumping event at the 1920 Summer Olympics.

 He fought during both World War I and World War II.
-Assigned to the Cavalry School at Saumur in June 1940, he prevented the capture of the school's horses after the French defeat.
+Assigned to the Saumur Cavalry School in June 1940, he prevented the capture of the school's horses after the French defeat.